techidaily/site-screen-recording/source/_posts/new-in-2024-immortalize-gameplay-glories-with-samsung-devices.md

 This latest screen recording app offers several amazing features and the most wonderful is its ability to share recorded videos on other platforms such as Google Drive, DropBox, Facebook, and YouTube.
 It does not disturb users with advertisements and watermarks.
 One need not use root, and this advanced app doesn’t even pose any time limit for recording.
 Moreover, this app is free to use; gamers simply need to sign up and register themselves for this app to start recording.

-## Part 3: Galaxy gameplay on PC

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/TJCye_oCTTw?si=6bVyBphcSgSFdyuq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/FLlUft1ZxI0?si=pBd5QdHEE27qsNlN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 3: Galaxy gameplay on PC

 ### Section 1: Record Galaxy S7/S8/S9 Screen on PC with Wondershare MirrorGo